- Latin America

-Yes it is confusing, yes it is overwhelming, but yes there are ways to navigate all this information and that is…COMMON SENSE.
+Yes it is confusing, yes it is overwhelming, but yes there are ways to navigate all of this information and that is…COMMON SENSE.
 Let me share with you, 5 reasons why you can’t afford to buy a $300 online TEFL course.

 1. You want a job as an English teacher.

 Or perhaps you were thinking of teaching in one of those big money making countries like South Korea.
-Well, you’ll have to pay to get recertified once you realize the curriculum of your $300 course doesn’t qualify you for the majority of jobs.
-Not to mention, do you know HOW to find a job overseas?
+Well, you’ll have to pay to get re-certified once you realize the curriculum of your $300 course does not qualify you for the majority of jobs.
+Not to mention, do you know HOW to find a job overseas or online?
 That’s what we do best.
 We have a salaried staff that works with every enrolled student on their job search.
 A $300 a pop school can’t afford that support, and you can’t afford the risk of not getting a job after you have told your friends, family, and co-workers YOU ARE DOING THIS.

 2. You don’t know how to teach English as a foreign language.